Silverchair: 1994–1997: Formation and early grunge releases

+1997–2003: Artistic experimentation, critical and commercial success

 By late 1997, the trio had completed their secondary education, and, from May 1998, they worked on their third album, Neon Ballroom, with Launay producing again.
 It was released in March 1999 and peaked at the number-one position in Australia.
 Australian rock music historian Ian McFarlane said, "As well as being the band's best album to date, it was universally acknowledged as one of the best albums of the year."
 The band originally intended to take a 12-month break, but in the end they decided to devote their time to making music.
 Neon Ballroom provided three Australian top-20 singles: "Anthem for the Year 2000", "Ana's Song (Open Fire)" and "Miss You Love"; a fourth single, "Paint Pastel Princess", did not reach the top 50.
 The albums charted well internationally: Freak Show reached No. 2 in Canada, and Neon Ballroom reached No. 5.
 Both reached the top 40 on the United Kingdom Albums Chart.
 "Abuse Me" reached No. 4 on Billboards Hot Modern Rock Tracks and Hot Mainstream Rock Tracks charts.
 "Ana's Song (Open Fire)" peaked at No. 12 on the Hot Modern Rock Tracks.

 In 1999, Johns announced that he had developed the eating disorder anorexia nervosa due to anxiety.
 Johns noted that the lyrics to "Ana's Song (Open Fire)" dealt with his disorder, where he would "eat what he needed ... to stay awake."
 He revealed that his eating problems developed from the time of Freak Show and when Neon Ballroom was written he "hated music, really everything about it", but he felt that he "couldn't stop doing it; I felt like a slave to it."
 Johns sought therapy and medication but felt "It's easier for me to express it through music and lyrics".
+During the process of recording Neon Ballroom, according to Gillies in an article by British publication The Guardian, "work" was used to describe the band by Johns.